 The following are some questions you’ll want to think about and ask before you commit to a legal matter management system for your office:

 Each legal team is unique with its area of expertise and specific needs.
 Your organization will likely grow and change over time, and you’ll want a platform that can adapt with you.
 It’s important to find a solution that allows YOU to customize the system for your organization.
 Look for solutions that offer the ability to tailor things like:

 How many of my day-to-day activities can be automated or alleviated?

 Make a list of the most frequent activities you complete on a daily basis, and see if the system you’re evaluating can automate or alleviate some of these burdens.
 For example, if you spend most of your time looking at reports and customizing them, you’ll want to select a legal matter management system with robust reporting features.
-If you spend many hours creating and managing tasks, you’ll need a platform that has effective workflow capabilities and management dashboards.
+If you spend many hours creating and managing tasks, you’ll need a platform that has effective workflow capabilities and law case management dashboards.
 Plus, consider industry- and job-specific solutions that can offer particular features and use cases to make your daily work easier.

 How secure is the application?

 Working with sensitive legal files requires the utmost security and compliance—so you can in turn gain your clients’ trust.
 Your organization cannot operate effectively without a secure solution that allows you to know without a doubt that your confidential documents are safe.
 Assemble a list of security requirements and ensure that the provider you select can pass the test with flying colors.

 Can I restrict certain user access to specific documents or files?